Healthy Fats Are Where It’s At

 You can achieve almost all the taste and health benefits from whole healthy fats by using coconut oil and/or ghee either together or alone.

 While coconut oil is a rising star in the cooking world due to its heat stability and many health benefits, you may not be aware of ghee.
 Ghee has been used for thousands of years in India as a premium cooking oil celebrated for its taste, nutritional benefits, and medicinal qualities.
-In fact, Ayurveda, the ancient medical science of India, recognizes ghee as an essential part of a balanced diet and considers it one of the best fats one can eat as its elemental qualities enrich the body.
+In fact, Ayurveda recognizes ghee as an essential part of a balanced diet and considers it one of the best fats one can eat as its elemental qualities enrich the body.
+For deeper background, see modern reviews linking classical Ayurveda uses with contemporary research here and here.

 For an amusing and all too true parody on dietary mis and disinformation check out these two videos.